 Course Structure: The programme will be held at the TCS Centre Coatbridge.
-The course is delivered over seven/eight months beginning in October and finishing at the start of June 2019.
+The course is delivered over six months beginning in January 2020 and finishing at the start of June 2020.
 The programme consists of five modules delivered over five weekends, plus four Peer Group Supervision Practice meetings.

 The nature and purpose of Supervision, different models of Supervision, the Supervisory Relationship

 February 2020 Peer Group Supervision Practice date to be agreed with participants

 Module Two: February 2020 Saturday 29th & Sunday 1st March 9.30 – 4.30

 Collaborative Practice: individual and group supervision, dynamics and processes

 March 2020 Peer Group Supervision Practice date to be agreed with participants